project-graveyard/blog/content/posts/the-key-to-studying-multiple-languages/index.md

 ### Loops

-Loops allow a block of code to run continously till a condition is met.
+Loops allow a code block to run continuously until a condition is met.
 They also fall under control flow statements.
-The difference between loops and conditionals is that the former runs a block of code more than once, while the later runs a block of code only once.
+The difference between loops and conditionals is that the former runs a block of code more than once, while the latter runs a block of code only once.

 When the endpoint of a loop is known, it can be specified at the start of the loop.
 This type of loop is called a **for statement**.
-However, if the endpoint of loop is not known, but based on a condition, the loop is implemented as a **while statement**.
+However, if the endpoint of the loop is unknown but based on a condition, the loop is implemented as a **while statement**.

 {{< notice info >}}
 The for loop can perform the work of a while loop and vice versa.
 They were implemented to solve different problems in code design.
 Take time to explore them.